budgetanalyzer/.github/profile/README.md

 # Budget Analyzer

-**Production-grade microservices security infrastructure built with AI-assisted development**
+**Production-grade microservices security infrastructure and ReactJS frontend built with AI-assisted development**

 ---

 ## The Story

-This project started as a simple personal budget tracker.
-What changed everything was discovering how powerful AI-assisted development could be.
+This project started as a simple re-fresh on my spring boot microservices skills after a 2 year sabbatical.
+I wanted to solve a simple problem of reconciling my bank accounts across different countries and currencies, so I figured I'd do a quick microservice + ReactJS frontend and go find a consulting role as I've been doing the last few years.
+I was shocked to finish that in a couple weeks after gettting comfortable using Claude Code, so I expanded the scope to be a demo of using AI to write code.
+This is a full production grade best practices Backend For Frontend Oauth2 security design for an auditable compliance-oriented financial application.
+But really it's just an AI sandbox.
+And now I'm excited to go back to building stuff and don't want to just chill and do easy consulting gigs anymore.

-Using **Claude Code**, we rapidly expanded from a basic app to a full enterprise-grade security architecture.
-The AI didn't just write code—it helped design systems, document decisions, and implement patterns that would typically require a dedicated team.
+:sparkles: *Using **Claude Code**, we rapidly expanded from a basic app to a full enterprise-grade security architecture.
+The AI didn't just write code—it helped design systems, document decisions, and implement patterns that would typically require a dedicated team.*   (*Claude wrote that*)

+So Claude's right, that's exactly it.
+I had previously tried using copilot and code assist and was thoroughly unimpressed.
+I didn't grok it until i stopped trying to use it as a code assist tool but instead use it as a pair programmer for design and implementation.
+We discussed and interated on plans, if you watch the repo I frequently check in plans to give an idea of how detailed they *git*.
+I didn't type a line of code in [budget-analyzer-web] (https://github.com/budgetanalyzer/budget-analyzer-web), but that is a fully functional ReactJS app using best practices from [bulletproof react] (https://github.com/alan2207/bulletproof-react).

+I don't really write code anymore, I just design, plan, refine, and code review.
+It's easier to just tell Claude to change a variable name because it will rename the variable, fix all the javadocs, and update any random documentation that mentioned the variable name.
+I normally have a bunch of terminals all grinding away working on plans in the various services in parallel, it's like a video game.

+I think the future is here, and it's pretty exciting.
+People aren't into chatbots, neither was I.  Building this project opened my eyes into ways of using and choreographing AI that I hadn't even considered.
+It's a pretty exciting time to be alive, I feel like a physicist who was lucky enough to be around in the 1930s and 40s while they were building the bomb.
+We don't know where this is gonna take us, but there's no resisting, it's clear this is the path of history.

 ## Vision